 Move Async by Default

-Hybrid teams should default to async for everything that is not a true real-time decision.
-Doist's 2026 async benchmark shows teams that ran 60%+ of their interactions async added 7 hours per week of focus time.
-The rule is simple: if a meeting could be a Loom plus comments, it should be.
+Hybrid teams should default to asynchronous communication for any interaction that does not require a real-time decision.
+Industry benchmarks from async-first companies like Doist show that teams running 60% or more of their interactions asynchronously can add roughly 7 hours of focus time per week.
+If a meeting could be a Loom plus comments, it should be.
 We unpacked the playbook in async work culture.

 Replace Status Meetings With Status Artifacts